-Further Mathematics is a second A-level, that can be taken in conjunction with A-level Mathematics and is, as the name suggests, work beyond the normal A-level course.
-Further Mathematicians study the Mathematics course plus a further six lessons per week on more advanced pure and applied topics.
-This course will also run over two years with examinations at the end of the Upper Sixth.
+Further Mathematics is a second A-level, that can be taken in conjunction with A-level Mathematics.
+As the name suggests, this comprises of work beyond the normal A-level course.
+Further Mathematicians study the Mathematics course plus more advanced pure and applied topics.
+This course also runs over two years with examinations at the end of the Upper Sixth.

-Core Mathematics is a fairly new qualification, offered by us for the first time in 2018/2019.
-It is a full AS-level qualification that is taught over six periods per week for the Lower Sixth only.
-It is designed for students who have an interest in Mathematics or are taking subjects which include a significant mathematical content.
+Level 3 Mathematical Studies (Core Mathematics) is a qualification equivalent to AS-level taught in the Lower Sixth only.
+It is designed for students who have an interest in Mathematics or who are taking subjects which include a significant mathematical content.